 Shop smart with great cash back offers on your favorite brands at your favorite grocers.

 If you are feeling a little creative, wait for some type of lean round meat like rumps or London broils to go on sale and grab about twenty pounds of them.
 Then select a whole fresh brisket, about ten pounds' worth, from the case and ask the butcher to grind them all together.
 The brisket has a lot of fat and great flavor and should be fairly inexpensive.
 Now you've got some nice hamburger.

 After all of my preaching and making suggestions for the best and healthiest hamburger, the truth is that I eat whatever is the cheapest, which is quite often the processed stuff in the counter.
 But we don't have to.

 John Smith has been a butcher/meat cutter for 30+ years.
-He's written the book Confessions of a Butcher - eat steak on a hamburger budget and save$$$.
-You can check out his book and some of his archived articles at www.all-about-meat.com or post any meat related question and get it answered usually within 24 hours.
+He's written the book Confessions of a Butcher: Eat Steak on a Hamburger Budget and Save $$$.
+You can check out his book and some of his archived articles at All-About-Meat.com.
 John, his wife Vickie and their 8 kids live in eastern Idaho in the shadow of the Tetons.

 Take the Next Step:

 - Next time you see an ad for boneless chuck roast or boneless rumps, ask the butcher to grind up a bunch of them for you and fill your freezer.

 - Get cash back on the groceries you buy.
 Checkout 51 can show you how!

 - Join those who 'live better...for less' - Subscribe to The Dollar Stretcher newsletter, a weekly look at how to stretch both your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE!